 The positive effects of flexible working are getting more and more attention from employees, employers and even some countries, including the UK, where all employees have the legal right to request flexible working since 2014.
 This is known as making a statutory application.

-What working time records are employers supposed to keep in the UK?
+What employee attendance records are employers supposed to keep in the UK?

 Under the UK Working Time Regulations, employers must keep adequate records to show that certain limits are being complied with.
 These are: